rafalberezin/sixty-four-mods/docs/articles/03-creating-mods/06-patching-methods.md

 > corresponding class declarations in
 > [game mappings](./01-what-are-mods.md#types)

-The method patches are grouped by type, with the groups containing
+The method patches are grouped by patch type, each with specific applications.

 ## Patch Types

-There are currently 3 types of patches available, each with different
+There are currently 3 types of patches available:

 - `replace` - Replace the specified method entirerly.